Linuxfabrik/monitoring-plugins/check-plugins/disk-io/README.md

                         threshold works fleet-wide regardless of how many cores a host has.
 The measured value is reported as saturated cores (e.g. 1.02 cores).
-Default: >= 80 --include-unmounted   Also monitor block devices that have no mounted filesystem (Linux only).
-By default only block devices with a mounted filesystem are monitored.
-Enable this to include raw, unmounted devices such as multipath SAN volumes or disks used directly by a database or storage layer.
-Combine with `--match`, otherwise every unmounted device shows up.
-Pseudo devices (loop, ram, zram, floppy, optical) are always excluded.
-Default:
-                        False
-  --match MATCH         Filter by disk name.
-Filter by this Python regular
+Default: >= 80 --match MATCH         Filter by disk name.
+Filter by this Python regular expression.
-                        expression.
 Case-sensitive by default; use `(?i)` for case-insensitive matching.
 Can be specified multiple